 |RenderFormat||RenderFormat||It returns the name of the renderer that we configured in the Reporting Service configuration file.|

 Global References in SSRS Example

-For this example, We are going to use below-shown DataSet.
-Please refer to Shared Data Source and Dataset articles to understand the steps involved in creating Shared Data Source and Dataset that we used for this report.
+For this example, We are going to use the below-shown DataSet.
+Please refer to Shared Data Source and Dataset articles to understand the steps involved in creating Shared Data sources and Dataset that we used for this report.